 This is one of the toughest issues.
 How do we serve great sushi that satisfies our requirements for food safety, healthfulness, and exceptional quality without excessively burdening the oceans?

-We want to continue to eat delicious sushi made with nutritious and healthful fish.
-To that end, you will see us experiment with new, more ecologically-friendly menu items that may replace existing items if we become concerned about them from a sustainability perspective.
+We want to continue to serve delicious sushi made with nutritious and healthful fish.
+To that end, you will see us experiment with new, more ecologically friendly menu items that may replace existing items if we become concerned about them from a sustainability perspective.
 We will also continue to research these topics to be able to make the best decisions we can for our guests, the oceans, and our future.

 We will continue to share information with our guests on these topics, and as always, we welcome your comments.